frankmungnodev/flutter-daily-task/README.md

 # Daily Task Manager

-This project is a simple todo/task app and my first flutter project.
+This project is a simple todo/task app and my first flutter app.

 In this app,
 1. You can create task with title, body, minutes, priority etc.